Āhea / When:

 Step back in time and uncover the stories buried beneath the heart of Ōtautahi Christchurch.

 Cathedral Square Unearthed goes beyond traditional display cases.
-Enhanced with video projection, audio, and augmented reality, the exhibition offers a journey through the city’s layers of history.
+Enhanced with video projection, audio, and augmented reality in The Cathedral, the exhibition offers a journey through the city’s layers of history.
 You’ll meet the personalities of the past and gain a deeper appreciation of how their lives connect to the Christchurch of today.

 Presented by the Christchurch Archaeology Project — guardians of nearly half a million artefacts — the exhibition reflects their mission to preserve, share, and celebrate our archaeological heritage.
-It’s delivered with the support of the Christ Church Cathedral Reinstatement Project and with generous contributions from the local community.
+It’s delivered with the support of the Christ Church Cathedral Reinstatement Project and The Crossing, and with generous contributions from the local community.

 Stabilisation of the Cathedral has been completed, allowing us to safely visit (the building is 34% NBS).
 There are, however, strict health and safety protocols, limiting access for those under 10 years old, and for those with significant mobility issues.